TANGO-Project/monitor-infrastructure/Collectd/xeon_phi_plugin/README.md

 ## Monitor Infrastructure - Xeon Phi plugin

+This plugin relies in the [mpss-micmgmt library](https://github.com/CIRCL/mpss-micmgmt), a C-based [API](LIBMICMGMT.md) for monitoring and managing various states of the XEON PHI devices.

+## License

   &copy; Atos 2016

-Xeon Phi plugin.